kruschid/typesafe-routes/docs/advanced-features/extend-string-location.md

 # Extending String Location

-The `extend` method creates paths based on an existing location path (such as `location.pathname` and `location.search`) in a typesafe manner.
+The `$from` method creates paths based on an existing path string (such as `location.pathname`) in a typesafe manner.

-Example: Extending a path, such as `/groups/42` to `/groups/42/users/24`, and possibly changing the parameter in the second segment to render `/groups/1337/users/24`, without compromising typesafety.
+Example: Extending a path, such as `/groups/42` to `/groups/42/users/24` without compromising typesafety.

 ``` ts
 import { createRoutes, int } from "typesafe-routes";